publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIX/m__us_usc_t42_s1104.md

 [Act Aug.
 6, 1947, ch.
 510, § 4][/us/act/1947-08-06/ch510/s4], [61 Stat.
 794][/us/stat/61/794], provided:

-> “Section 603 of the War Mobilization and Reconversion Act of 1944 \[formerly set out as a note under section 1651 of Appendix to Title 50, War and National Defense\] (terminating the provisions of such Act \[sections 1651 to 1678 of Appendix to title 50\] on June 30, 1947) shall not be applicable in the case of the amendments made by title IV of such Act \[amending sections 1666 and 1667 of Appendix to Title 50\] to the Social Security Act \[this section and [section 1321 of this title][/us/usc/t42/s1321]\].”
+> “Section 603 of the War Mobilization and Reconversion Act of 1944 \[formerly set out as a note under section 1651 of Appendix to Title 50, War and National Defense\] (terminating the provisions of such Act \[sections 1651 to 1678 of Appendix to title 50\] on June 30, 1947) shall not be applicable in the case of the amendments made by title IV of such Act \[amending sections 1666 and 1667 of Appendix to Title 50\] to the Social Security Act \[[42 U.S.C.
+1104][/us/usc/t42/s1104], 1321\].”

  __Payments to States__